wdi-sf-jan-2014/notes/js_intro/README.md

 		console.log("foo" !== "bar");
 		//=> true

-## Reference Types: non-identical values that the same contents and are the same type.
+## Reference Types:
+### Even if they have the same values and are the same type, reference types are not strictly equal.
 * <h3> Arrays are unique structures.</h3>

 		console.log("Arrays are reference-type data structures.")